Choose a partner, not a vendor: the real reason CDPs fail

 Why has such a high-promise solution failed to live up to its expectations?
 There are a few different reasons:

 1. Confusion in the market: The first challenge businesses run into when evaluating CDP solutions is the sheer volume of options out there.
-Many vendors espouse CDP capabilities, but don’t actually function like a true CDP.
+Many vendors espouse CDP capabilities but don’t actually function like a true CDP.
 Some are designed to solve IT problems, while others are built specifically for marketers.
 If you’ve hit this stage and you’re struggling to find the best solution for your business, you might find our “Navigating Martech: The Complete Guide” helpful.

-2. Improper use: As stated in the Gartner article, many marketers who’ve adopted CDPs have admitted that they use it as their CRM system—which means that many of the CDPs core benefits are not being realised.
+2. Improper use: As stated in the Gartner article, many marketers who’ve adopted CDPs have admitted that they use it as their CRM system—which means that many of the CDPs core benefits are not being realized.
 This misuse could be due to the confusion in the market mentioned above, as well as a lack of training or guidance provided by vendors during the onboarding and implementation period.

 3. Lack of expertise: Finally, businesses that adopt CDPs don’t always have the domain knowledge and soft skills needed to use a CDP and effectively follow up on the insights they gain from the platform.
 In fact, only 13 percent of surveyed executives express a high degree of confidence that they’re making the most of their customer data.